c-snell/docs/blogs/peer_persistence_blog_rh.md

   - targetCpg: SSD_r6
     targetName: primera-c670
     targetSecret: secondary-primera-secret
-    #targetSnapCpg: SSD_r6 (optional)
     targetSecretNamespace: hpe-csi-driver
 ```

-## Create Peer Persistence StorageClass
+#### Create Peer Persistence StorageClass

-With the `Secrets` and `CustomResourceDefinition` available the HPE CSI Operator is now configured and ready to provision replicated volumes.
+With the `Secrets` and `CustomResourceDefinition` available the HPE CSI Driver is now configured and ready to provision replicated volumes.

-To get started provisioning replicated volumes, create a replication enabled `StorageClass` in the primary site using the **remoteCopyGroup: <remote_copy_group_name>** and the **replicationDevices: <replication_crd_name>** parameters.
+To get started provisioning replicated volumes, create a replication enabled `StorageClass` using the `Secret` from the primary site, `remoteCopyGroup` and the `replicationDevices` parameters.
 The HPE CSI Driver can use an existing Remote Copy Group or will create a new one based upon the name specified in the `StorageClass`.
-The CSI Driver will also use the information from the `CRD` to create the replicated volume on the target array.
+During the provisioning process, the volume will be initially created on the **default** Primera array and then the CSI Driver will use the information from the `CRD` to create the replicated volume on the target Primera array.

 **Note:** A Remote Copy group is a group of one or more volumes on an HPE Primera array to be replicated to another system.
 Because the volumes in a Remote Copy group are related, Remote Copy ensures that the data on the volumes within the group maintain write consistency.